feradauto/PROFE/README.md

 PROFE is an interactive teaching assistant powered by Gemini large language models and accessible via WhatsApp.
 With PROFE, you can seek assistance in understanding any school-related topic.
 Whether it's a specific subject, concept, or even your own class notes in the form of images or PDFs, PROFE is equipped to provide insightful explanations and answer your questions.

+Please note that while PROFE aims for accuracy, occasional inaccuracies may occur; users are encouraged to verify information independently.

 ** Key features **

 - Versatile Assistance: PROFE can provide assistance on a wide range of topics, tailored to your individual learning needs.